-The second stage in the warning process, alert, includes the same four steps as forecast.
 The difference is in the content of the message.
 The forecast suggests possible danger; the alert informs people that "it is here."
 It is at this stage that the warning process in the Colorado floods really began.
 The first official message received by the various organizations and communities affected was that danger was on the way.